MCT-master/mct-master.github.io/_posts/2018-08-22-introduction-group-c.markdown

 ---
 layout: post
-title:  "Group C"
+title:  "Meet MCT Group C"
 date:   2018-08-22 14:54:46 +0200
 categories: teams
 author: Atilio Báez, Karolina Jawad, Elias Andersen & Jonas Bjordal
 ---
-# Group description
+## Group description

 We are an international group of students with different background in humanities, programming, music and music production based in Oslo and